pivotal/docs-tap/getting-started.md

 **Configure the Image Policy Webhook**

-After the image policy webhook is installed in the cluster, it is time to configure the image policy to be enforced and the credentials to access private registries.
+After the image policy webhook is installed in the cluster, configure the image policy you want to enforce and the credentials to access private registries.

 **Create a Cluster Image Policy**